We edit books

 , mostly but not exclusively science fiction and fantasy, for Tor Books

 .
-Over the years, we’ve had the privilege of discovering and acquiring the first novels, or in some cases the first adult novels, of some remarkable writers, including but not limited to Maureen F. McHugh, Susan Palwick, Debra Doyle & James D. Macdonald, Jonathan Lethem, Cory Doctorow, Jo Walton, and John Scalzi.
+Over the years, we’ve had the privilege of discovering and acquiring the first novels, or in some cases the first adult novels, of some remarkable writers, including but not limited to Maureen F. McHugh, Susan Palwick, Jonathan Lethem, Cory Doctorow, Jo Walton, John Scalzi, and Ada Palmer.
 Among the many books we’re proud to have helped publish are several notable award-winners.
 Robert Charles Wilson’s Spin

 , edited by Teresa, won the Hugo Award in 2006, and Jo Walton’s Among Others